SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   When using ``"silver-muller"`` as an absorbing boundary, the optimal wave absorption on a given face will be along :math:`k_{abs}` the specular reflection of :math:`k_{inc}` on the considered face.

+  ``"zero"`` is a basic open boundary condition which consists in linearly damping EM fields over a user defined number of cells via the
+  ``"number_of_damping_cells"`` argument.
+Over the first half of the damping cells, the fields remain untouched.
+Over the second half, a linear damping is applied.
+The fields are zero on all cells after that.
+  The number of damping cell must be smaller than the number of ghost cells because it must be included inside the ghost region.
+We advise to use slightly less damping cells than ghost cells.
+  This boundary condition is designed to be used longitudinally with SDMD and spectral solver.

 .. py:data:: EM_boundary_conditions_k